Contact Us

 When considering the costs involved in app maintenance, various factors such as server management, push notifications, and payment gateways come into play.

-Once your app is live on platforms such as Google Play and Apple App Store, it's essential to track key metrics such as Daily Active Users (DAU), which highlights the number of app installations and engaged users.
-Additionally, monitoring Monthly Active Users (MAU) provides a broader overview of app engagement.
-High DAU and MAU are usually indicative of your app's success.
+Once your app is live on platforms such as Google Play and the Apple App Store, it's essential to track key metrics like Daily Active Users (DAU), which highlight the number of app installations and engaged users.

-In the app development lifecycle, the maintenance stage comes after development and publication.
-This phase often incurs additional costs, which can reach up to 50% of the total development cost during the first year.
-This figure usually decreases to about 15-25% in the subsequent years.
+This phase often incurs additional costs, which can reach up to 50% of the total development cost during the first year, according to multiple industry analyses.
+This figure usually decreases to about 15–25% in the subsequent years.

 Moreover, if your app supports multiple operating systems, such as Android and iOS, the maintenance costs might increase slightly.
-On average, app owners should expect to spend around $2,000 to $2,500 a month initially to keep the app running optimally.

 A general guideline is to budget 20% of the initial development cost for maintenance.
 For instance, if your app development costs were $200,000, you can expect to spend about $40,000 per year on maintenance.